nicolameneghini/SML_Project/README.md

 It is based on the Kaggle competition [Web Traffic Time Serie Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting), that requires to forecast the future values of multiple time series.

-The data consists of approximately 145,000 Wikipedia articles and they can be found in the data folder.
+## Data
+The data consists of approximately 145,000 Wikipedia.
+Each of these time series represent a number of daily views of a different Wikipedia article, starting from July, 1st, 2015 up until December 31st, 2016.

+each row corresponds to a particular article and each column correspond to a particular date.
+Some entries are missing data.
+The page names contain the Wikipedia project (e.g. en.wikipedia.org), type of access (e.g. desktop) and type of agent (e.g. spider).
+In other words, each article name has the following format: 'name_project_access_agent' (e.g. 'AKB48_zh.wikipedia.org_all-access_spider').

 ## Approches
 We compared three different approches to solve this problem: